Code Cleanup, Responsive Design

 Design & Responsive WordPress Implementation

 I designed and implemented the theme for my personal weblog.
-Posts are text-dense, and of widely varying lengths — from a few to several thousand words.
+Posts are text-dense, and of widely varying lengths — from a handful of words to several pages.